Persistent organic pollutant (POP) emissions (APE 006) - Assessment published Dec 2013

 - Environmental context: Persistent organic pollutants (POPs) are chemical substances that persist in the environment, have potential for biomagnification through the food web, and pose a risk of causing adverse effects to human health and the environment.
 This group of substances includes unintentional by-products of industrial processes (such as PAHs, dioxins and furans) pesticides (such as DDT) and industrial chemicals such as polychlorinated biphenyls (PCBs).
 All share the property of being progressively accumulated higher up the food chain, such that bioaccumulation in lower organisms to relatively low concentrations can expose higher consumer organisms, including humans, to potentially harmful concentrations.
 In humans they are also of concern for human health because of their toxicity, their potential to cause cancer and their ability to cause harmful effects at low concentrations.
 Their relative toxic/carcinogenic potencies are compound specific, but in general the major concerns are centred on their possible role in causing cancer, neurobehavioral, immunological and reproductive disorders.
 More recently concern has also been expressed over their possible harmful effects on human development.

-In the EEA-33 region, emissions of PAHs have fallen by 58% between 1990 and 2011 (Figure 1).
-A combination of targeted legislation, details of which are set out in the 'Indicator specification - policy context' section, coupled with improved controls and abatement techniques has led in general to significant progress being made in most countries to reduce PAH emissions (Figure 6).
+In the EEA-33 region, emissions of PAHs have fallen by nearly two thirds since 1990.
+A combination of targeted legislation, details of which are set out in the 'Indicator specification - policy context' section, coupled with improved controls and abatement techniques has led in general to significant progress being made in most countries to reduce PAH emissions.

-While the majority of individual countries report decreased PAH emissions since 1990, there are five countries (Denmark, Iceland, Estonia, Italy and Liechtenstein) in which emissions have increased by 10% or more.
-Of these countries, emissions in Denmark and Iceland have risen by more than 50% since 1990, although in both cases emissions have been falling since 2007.
-One cause of these increased emissions has been due to the introduction of policy measures that have encouraged the burning of renewable materials (e.g. wood by Danish households).
-Wood-burning produces emissions of PAHs, and hence in this instance policies that have been implemented to address one environmental issue (climate change) have had unintended consequences in terms of air pollution.
-In absolute terms, emissions of PAHs from both countries are relatively low compared to other countries, but the effect on local population and environmental quality may nevertheless be notable.
-Of the EEA-33 group of countries, the most PAH emissions are reported by Spain and Germany, where emissions are more than 12 times greater than in Denmark.
+While the majority of individual countries report decreased PAH emissions since 1990, emissions in some countries have increased.
+One cause of these increased emissions has been due to the introduction of policy measures that have encouraged the burning of renewable materials such as wood to heat households.
+Wood-burning produces PAHs, and hence in this instance policies that have been implemented to address one environmental issue (climate change) have had an adverse impact on air quality.
+Whilst the absolute emissions of PAHs from countries showing substantial percentage increases are small compared to other countries, the effect on local population and environmental quality may nevertheless be notable.

 Specific policy question: How do different sectors and processes contribute to emissions of persistent organic pollutants?